-- # Half pivot with sunflower, planted ~ April 15 - □ Flower in ~60 days by June 15-peak water need lasts about two more weeks to ~July 1 (petal drop)
+□ Half pivot with sunflower, planted ~April 15

-- This crop is essentially finished before cotton requires peak water in early July - Cotton planting delayed to May 15th (or the last irrigated cotton you plant) - Physiological cut out ~Aug.
-20-25th - Little overlap in peak irrigation needs
+- Flower in ~60 days by June 15-peak water need lasts about two more weeks to ~July 1 (petal drop) - Maturity about July 20 & harvest begins in early August - This crop is essentially finished before cotton requires peak water in early July - Cotton planting delayed to May 15th (or the last irrigated cotton you plant) - □ Physiological cut out ~Aug.
+20-25th - □ Little overlap in peak irrigation needs - □ How strong is your water?